EvoLib/evo-lib/examples/09_evoenv/README.md

 An agent moves through successive obstacle rows and must steer toward open gaps.
 The example combines directional sensing, collision avoidance, and configurable sensor layouts.
-It is suited to experiments with small structural changes in a controller or its available sensors.
+It is suited to experiments with evolved sensor geometry and controller behavior.

 [Open Gap Navigator](03_gap_navigator/)